huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

   + The HH value must be 1 greater than the hh value.
   + The values from mm and MM must be the same and must be set to any of the following 00, 15, 30, or 45.

-* `keep_days` - (Optional, Int) Specifies the number of days to retain the generated backup files.
+* `keep_days` - (Required, Int) Specifies the number of days to retain the generated backup files.
 The value range is from 0 to 732.
   + If this parameter is set to 0, the automated backup policy is not set.
   + If this parameter is not transferred, the automated backup policy is enabled by default.
 Backup files are stored